pandrr/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 ```

 First we create a command encoder.
 A command encoder is used to create
 a command buffer.
+We fill it with commands and then "submit" it to have
+the commands executed.

 Our first command is `beginRenderPass` which we
 need to pass an array of `colorAttachments`.
 In this case our only attachment
 is a texture view from our canvas which we get via the context we created at
 the start.
 Again, this corresponds to `location(0)` as we specified in the
 fragment shader.

+Calling `context.getCurrentTexture()` gets a texture that will appear in the
+canvas.
+Calling `createView` gets a view into a specific part of a texture
+but with no parameters it will return the default part which is what we want
+in this case.

-We also setup a clear value, yellow in this case, and a `loadOp` and `storeOp`
+We also setup a clear value, yellow, and a `loadOp` and `storeOp`. `loadOp: 'clear'`
+specifies to clear the texture to the clear value before drawing.
+The other
+option is `'load'` which means keep the contents of the texture as is.
+`storeOp: 'store'` means store the result of what we draw.
+We could also pass
+`'discard'` which would throw away what we draw.
+We'll cover why we might want
+to do that in [another article](webgpu-multisampling.html).

-We set our pipeline and then tell it to execute our vertex shader 3 times.
+We encode the command, `setPipeline` to set our pipeline and then tell it to
-By default, every 3 times our vertex shader is executed a triangle will be
+execute our vertex shader 3 times.
+By default, every 3 times our vertex shader
-drawn connected the 3 values just returned from the vertex shader.
+is executed a triangle will be drawn by connecting the 3 values just returned from
+the vertex shader.

 Finally we end the render pass, and then finish the encoder.
 This gives us
 a command buffer that represents the steps we just specified.
 Finally we